-- We have configured a submission filter with the following functionality: - By default, when a job is submitted (in all partitions except vis and mem512) and has no memXXX GRES requested then mem128 is added in the GRES list of that job.
+- We have configured a submission filter with the following functionality: - By default, when a job is submitted (in all partitions except vis, mem512 and mem1024) and has no memXXX GRES requested then mem128 is added in the GRES list of that job.
 This helps us for the accounting statistics.
-For vis partition the GRES mem512 is added automatically. - When a job is submitted in the gpus or vis partitions then the submission is denied if no gpu GRES was specified. - When a job is submitted in the mem512 partition then deny submission if no mem512 GRES was specified.
+For vis partition the GRES mem512 is added automatically. - When a job is submitted in the gpus, developus or vis partitions then the submission is denied if no gpu GRES was specified. - When a job is submitted in the mem512 or mem1024 partitions then deny submission if no mem512 or mem1024 GRES was specified.